PaulSrrs/discord-self-bot/README.md

 Dependencies:
     Python3

-This simple Python discord script (also called self-bot) is useful to send the same message all X seconds to a specific channel or conversation.<br/>
+This simple Python discord script (also called self-bot) is useful to send the same message all X milliseconds to a specific channel or conversation.<br/>
 The message will be send as a user, not a bot.<br/>
+Be aware : I personnaly don't recommand to submit milliseconds value under 1000 to avoid being blocked by discord.<br/>
 You will need your private discord user token and the channel id.
 It's up to you to find it.<br/>

 The user-agent used is Mozilla/5.0, it can be changed.<br/>